 When buying chayote, avoid those with blemishes or an uneven green exterior.
 The shape of the chayote is irregular and can vary quite a bit.

 How to Cook Chayote: Chayote is a squash that originated in Mexico.
 Here’s everything you need to know about how to buy, store, and cook with chayote squash.Tweet This

 What Does Chayote Taste Like?

 Chayote has a notably mild flavor compared to most fruits and vegetables.
 Its flavor tends to be described as a cross of an apple and a cucumber but not as flavorful as those two fruits.
 Its texture is crispy, similar to a fresh piece of jicama.
-Because of its mild neutral flavor, it is easy to add into any dish.
+Because of its mild neutral flavor, it is easy to add to any dish.

 Where to Find Chayote

 Chayote will be found more abundantly in the states where they are grown, especially the southwest United States.
 However, most grocery stores will carry chayote in their produce section.
 Some farmers markets may also feature chayote, obviously depending on location and season.
-October through March is peak chayote season, but most grocery stores carry it year round.
+October through March is peak chayote season, but most grocery stores carry it year-round.

 Zucchini or summer squash is the best and most easily available substitute for chayote.
 It also has a mild flavor, like chayote, though sometimes slightly more bitter than chayote.
-Even though zucchinis can be eaten raw, they are usually cooked, as the vegetable can then absorb other seasoning in the cooking process and become sweeter and richer in taste.
+Even though zucchinis can be eaten raw, they are usually cooked, as the vegetable can then absorb other seasonings in the cooking process and become sweeter and richer in taste.
 Like chayote, zucchinis are also adaptable because they are quite bland in flavor and can absorb a lot of other flavors.